Collective Action — rights and strategies forged in America — cannot be barred by Arkansas. We’ll be seeing you.

 We Are in the Arena

-For a union to be effective in the 21st century, especially in an open-shop state, we not only represent our members but stand for all our fellow employees, a point set in the Constitution of the Local.
+For a union to be effective in the 21st century, especially in an open-shop state, Local 965 represents our members while standing for all fellow faculty, staff and student employees, as set in the Constitution of the Local.
+We are a wall-to-wall chapter, admitting any University of Arkansas employee who works in Fayetteville.

 Our vision for a union: People who willingly bind together to make a better workplace and a better town and a better country.
 It is not for people sitting on the sidelines.
 We are in the arena.